-The present study is based on the primary data pertaining in the year 2007-08 collected from three villages of Pirganj upazila under Thakurgaon district of Rajshahi division.
-Study area was selected following a stepwise approach giving emphasis on poverty incidence, intensity of farm related non-farm enterprises, and rural biasness and communication and market linkages with growth centres, rural town and rural bazaar.
+The present study is based on primary data pertaining the year 2007-08 collected from three villages of Pirganj upazila under Thakurgaon district of Rajshahi division.
+The study area was selected following a stepwise approach giving emphasis on poverty incidence, intensity of farm related non-farm enterprises and communication and market linkages between growth centres, rural town and rural bazaar.

-Three villages namely Daulatpur, North-Noyapara and Jabarhat were selected considering the following criteria:

-- 1. Village Daulatpur was selected because it is located near urban area or pourashava bazar; - 2.
-Village Jabarhat was selected because it is located near a growth centre or rural town; and - 3.
-Village North Noyapara was selected because it is located near a rural bazar.
+- 1. Three villages namely Daulatpur, North-Noyapara and Jabarhat were selected considering the following criteria: - 2.
+Village Daulatpur was selected because it is located near urban area or pourashava bazar; - Village Jabarhat was selected because it is located near a growth centre or rural town; and Village North Noyapara was selected because it is located near a rural bazar.